Affiliate Marketing Income Potential – The Streams of Income

 Cost Per Sale: If the affiliate marketer is promoting physical products, the commission average can range from 1% to 10% of each sale.
 But, if you are promoting digital products the commission range can be from 50% to 75%, and in some cases as high as 80%.

-The reason why the commission average for promoting digital products is so much higher is because digital products can be downloaded immediately.
+The reason why the commission average for promoting digital products is so much higher is that digital products can be downloaded immediately.
 The savings from not having shipping cost is shifted to the affiliate marketer resulting in higher commissions.

 Using Traffic Generation Technique

-Cost Per Sale: With most CPS networks you generally will have no restrictions with using traffic generation strategies.
+Cost Per Sale: With most CPS networks you generally will have no restrictions on using traffic generation strategies.
 You are pretty much left to your own decisions about the traffic strategies you want to use as long as they are ethical.

 Cost Per Action: There is no such thing as a refund with CPA.
 However, if a merchant discovers that the marketer is participating in affiliate fraud and turning in fraudulent leads or the leads came with fraudulent credit card information, the merchant will do a commission reversal